amphp/amphp.github.io/docs/amp/reactor-control.md

 ### `cancel()`

 It's important to *always* cancel persistent watchers once you're finished with them or you'll create memory leaks in your application.
-This functionality works in exactly the same way as  the above enable/disable examples:
+This functionality works in exactly the same way as  the above `enable` / `disable` examples:

 ```php
 <?php